laminlabs/lamin-blog/docs/spatialdata.md

 :::::

 This returns all Xenium datasets in the `laminlabs/lamindata` database that characterize breast carcinoma.
-Queries are not based on strings but on registry entries.

 ## Understanding the context of a dataset

 Let us pick the first dataset in the results.
-If we call `.describe()`, we can understand all additional metadata, including that the dataset was created in this notebook [`blog/spatialdata/curate.ipynb`](https://lamin.ai/laminlabs/lamindata/transform/PDKnhPHpxeMU0001).
+If we call `.describe()`, we can see all additional metadata, including that the dataset was created in this notebook [`blog/spatialdata/curate.ipynb`](https://lamin.ai/laminlabs/lamindata/transform/PDKnhPHpxeMU0001).

 ```python
 artifact = xenium_datasets[0]